ayantika-khanra/ayantika-khanra.github.io/content/project/adventureworks_excel_dashboard/index.md

 **Slicers:**
 - Category, Subcategory and Region slicers
 - Metric Switching: Users may want to switch between revenue, profit, and volume, since the highest-revenue item isn’t always the most profitable.
-Excel doesn’t natively support metric switching for this layout, so I built duplicate sheets using different metrics and linked them with hyperlinked buttons designed to look like slicers to keep the dashboard consistent.
+I built duplicate sheets using different metrics and linked them with hyperlinked buttons that look like slicers, to keep the dashboard consistent.

-Excel doesn’t allow native metric switching in pivot charts, so I simulated the behavior with a set of buttons styled to look like slicers.
-Each button hyperlinks to a sheet containing identical visuals but using a different measure (Revenue, Profit, Margin, Volume).
-It’s not the most elegant workaround, but it gives the user a feeling of “switching the metric” without breaking the visual flow.